mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-procedures.md

 There are many modules available for Python.
 Some of the most useful to Rhino Python are:

 * Rhinoceros modules
-  * rhinoscriptsyntax - The basic rhino library of prodedures
+  * rhinoscriptsyntax - The basic rhino library of procedures
   * rhino -
 * String Services
   * string — Common string operations